kmetz/BLEExposureNotificationBeeper/README.md

 ## Build your own
 ### You need
 1. Any ESP32 board (like a WEMOS D32 or TTGO ESP32, preferrably with a LiPo battery controller).
-2. A 3V piezo buzzer (other buzzer types might also work).
+2. A 3V piezo buzzer (a simple speaker or headphones will also work).
 3. Optionally a LED.
 4. Optionally a small 1-cell LiPo battery.
 5. A nice case :)